A series of multiconsole video games combining multiple cartoons

 - Darker and Edgier: Compared to the sequels, this game is Darker and Edgier, both in music and threats, and with less cartoonish and comedic moments.
 The sequels, however, are much more Lighter and Softer.

 - Demoted to Extra: Patrick.
 From playable character in Volcano Island to background character that spouts nonsense in Globs of Doom.
+Jimmy also is reduced from playable character in the first game to the Voice with an Internet Connection that stays at the hub in the second, but becomes playable again for the third and fourth.

 - Dual Boss: The DS version of Globs of Doom has the infected Almighty Tallest as the penultimate bosses.